sodadata/docs/soda/product-overview.md

 ![product-overview-cloud](/assets/images/product-overview-cloud.png){:height="700px" width="700px"}

 In Soda Cloud, you can do much more than just review the scan results.
-* Take advantage of the [anomaly detection monitor]({% link soda-cloud/anomaly-detection.md %}) that Soda Cloud automatically sets up for all the time-series datasets it discovers.
 * [Integrate with Slack]({% link soda/integrate-slack.md %}) to configure and send alerts to your team when there is a data quality issue.
 * Create and track data quality [incidents]({% link soda-cloud/incidents.md %}) associated with failed monitor results so your team can collaborate on issue investigation.
 * Get at-a-glance information about column metrics and the overall health of a dataset in the Datasets dashboard.